syncfusion-content/uwp-docs/uwp/TreeGrid/Conditional-Styling.md

 ---
 layout: post
-title: Conditional Styling in UWP TreeGrid control | Syncfusion®
+title: Conditional Styling in UWP SfTreeGrid | Syncfusion®
-description: Learn here all about Conditional Styling support in Syncfusion® UWP TreeGrid (SfTreeGrid) control and more.
+description: Apply conditional styling in the Syncfusion® UWP SfTreeGrid control.
+Customize row and cell appearance based on data values or conditions.
 platform: uwp
 control: SfTreeGrid
 documentation: ug
 ---
-# Conditional Styling in UWP TreeGrid (SfTreeGrid)
+# Conditional Styling in UWP SfTreeGrid

 You can style the treegrid and its inner elements conditionally based on data in three ways,